myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 Before you can use the Cayenne API you will need to obtain your **Cayenne API Key**.
 This key will be unique at the **Account** level and you will obtain a different key for each **Application** that you create.
 In order for your custom application to successfully connect with Cayenne you will need to specify the API Key for that app when using the various Cayenne API function calls.

-To obtain this key, log into your account and go to X. Every application that you create in Cayenne will have its own unique API Key... **[TODO: need this info / UI to be added here]**
+To obtain this key, log into your account and go to X. Every application that you create in Cayenne will have its own unique API Key... **[TODO: need this info / UI to be added here - UX does not yet exist for documentation.]**

 ### Start using the API